tjfisher19/uscots2021_presentation/README.md

 ## Software needed

-In this session we will be using the R language for Statistical program and RStudio.
+In this session we will be using the R language for Statistical Computing and RStudio (an IDE for coding in R).
 Specifically we will be working with RMarkdown.
 For those interested in participating please install:

 * R from https://cran.r-project.org/
 * RStudio from https://rstudio.com/